dmeuser/master_code/README.md

 - "prospino2" : Prospino framework used for GGM cross section calculation
 - "susyhit" : Tool to derive sparticle decay BFs

+The final version of datacards and limits is usually called "FinalPre" which includes the prefiring additions added during the ARC review